evancz/elm-effects/README.md

 And then open up [http://localhost:8000](http://localhost:8000) in your browser and click on `RandomGif.elm` to try it out.

-The next few subsections will be discussing parts of [the code](examples/1/RandomGif.elm), so keep that open so you can look through and contextualize this discussion.
-The code follows the normal model / update / view pattern that you see in every Elm program, but we will be emphasizing model and update because that’s where the new stuff happens.
+Make sure you look through [the implementation](examples/1/RandomGif.elm) right now.
+Notice that it is pretty much the same code as with The Elm Architecture: model, update, view.
+The only weird parts are that `init` and `update` return a `Transaction` and do a little bit of extra stuff.

+Okay, you looked through the code?
+From now on I am assuming you have!

 ### Modeling the Problem

-First we have the model of our random GIF finder.
+As always, the code starts out with a model of our random GIF finder.

 ```elm
 type alias Model =